Demolinator/blog-app-post/README.md

 ## Getting Started

-you can take a demo here: https://blog-app-post-flax.vercel.app/
+you can take a demo here: https: https://blog-app-post-zeta.vercel.app/

 First, run the development server: